Hardwood Floor Problems: Heed the Warning Signs

 Some moisture-related problems are visible to the discerning eye.
 Primarily, wood flooring problems can occur when the wood expands and contracts.
 This “wood movement” occurs naturally according to seasonal shifts or when ambient RH levels change in the home.
 These changes can also present a less-than-desirable change in the appearance of your wood flooring.

-Cupping: This is when the edges of a board are higher than its center, due to moisture which causes the wood to expand.
+This is when the edges of a board are higher than its center, due to moisture which causes the wood to expand.
 This can occur after water spills onto the floor and is absorbed by the wood.
 However, usually high RH is the culprit.
 As the wood expands, compression can result as the boards are crushed together, deforming the boards at the edges.
 Cupping is caused by a moisture imbalance through the thickness of the wood.
 The wood is wetter on the bottom of the board than on the top surface, which dries quicker than the bottom.
 Cupping most often appears after the floor has been installed and in some cases, the floor will cup even if it was installed correctly.
+Can wood floor cupping be fixed?
+Learn if cupping can be fixed or not.

 Invisible Moisture Problems